Dear guests and visitors from afar,

-Establishments implement a “Tip Out”, usually 4-8 % of sales that each server has to pay out of the cash they take in.
-The Tip Out gets divided up amongst the busboys, bar staff, doormen, kitchen workers, dishwashers, hostesses and chefs – basically everyone who works in the establishment.
+Establishments implement a “Tip Out”, usually 4 to 8 % of sales, that each server has to pay out of the cash they take in.
+The Tip Out gets divided up amongst the bussers, bar staff, doormen, kitchen workers, dishwashers, hostesses and chefs – basically everyone who works in the establishment.
 So if your dinner bill is $100, the server tips out anywhere from $4-8 regardless of whether you leave a tip or not.
 (This is why many establishments include a gratuity for larger parties.)

 Why does it operate this way?
 I don’t know, it just does, but bear in mind that most servers/bartenders make minimum wage and only work when it’s busy so they literally depend on their tips to live.

-The standard for restaurants/bars/pubs is to tip 15 -20 % (remember, after Tip Out the server walks with 5-7% less than that.)
-Feel free to leave more for exceptional service and remember that going lower than 5% often means someone is payng to serve you.
-If you feel insulted or ignored it is far more useful for everyone involved to speak to management rather than simply leaving nothing and thinking “that’ll show them.”
-Servers know they depend on your tips however, so it’s in their best interest to give you pleasant service and put forth the extra effort (of course everyone has a bad day sometimes…)
+The standard for restaurants/bars/pubs is to tip 15 to 25 % (remember, after Tip Out the server walks with 5-8% less than that.)
+Feel free to leave more for exceptional service and remember that going lower than 5% often means someone is paying to serve you.
+If you feel insulted or ignored it is far more useful for everyone involved to speak to management rather than simply leaving nothing and thinking “That’ll show them.”
+Servers know they depend on your tips, however, so it’s in their best interest to give you pleasant service and put forth the extra effort (of course everyone has a bad day sometimes…)

-Breakfasts servers often work harder and the meal price is lower so feel free to toss them an extra couple bucks if they kept the coffee full.
+Breakfast servers often work harder and the meal price is lower so feel free to toss them an extra couple of bucks if they kept your coffee full.
 Working breakfasts is pretty rough on server morale because it often means they’re missing fresh powder on the ski hill or solid beach/bike time.

 A good indicator of when to tip is whether or not the debit/credit card terminal has a tip option.
 Many counter-service places have the option but don’t feel obligated to tip the same as a full-service restaurant.
-5-10 % is plenty and leaving nothing is still very common.
+10 to 15 % is plenty and leaving nothing is still very common.